Scientific name: Lynx rufus

 Bobcats favor remote rocky outcrops and heavily wooded areas, though they are, at times, found on the urban edge.
 The rugged terrain, deep forests and limestone caves of south central Indiana make perfect dens and hunting grounds for our small bobcat population.
 The home ranges established by bobcats are vast and guarded.
 Bobcats are very territorial and will outline their space by scent markings.
 While male territories will sometimes overlap, females won't share their space with any other female bobcat.

-Indiana's Division of Fish & Wildlife began a population study of the bobcat in December 1998.
-Their Nongame and Endangered Wildlife Program were asked to determine the abundance and distribution of bobcats in the state.
-By tracking, trapping and the fitting bobcats with radio collars, the agency was able to gather information that would be used to create future management guidelines.
-With the help from hunters, outdoor enthusiasts and other concerned Hoosiers, the Nongame and Endangered Wildlife Program was able to provide more habitats for bobcats to live and flourish.
+Indiana's Division of Fish & Wildlife began a population study of the bobcat in December of 1998.
+Their Nongame and Endangered Wildlife Program was asked to determine the abundance and distribution of bobcats in the state.
+By tracking, trapping and fitting bobcats with radio collars, the agency was able to gather information that would be used to create future management guidelines.
+With the help from hunters, outdoor enthusiasts and other concerned Hoosiers, the Nongame and Endangered Wildlife Program was able to provide more habitats in which bobcats could live and flourish.
 In 2005, thanks to long-term management and research programs, the bobcat was removed from the state’s endangered species list and reclassified as a Species of Special Concern.

 - Bobcats scientific name is Felis rufus and are part of the cat family Felidae.
 They are also called bay lynx and red lynx.